ilongaelton/nasa-s-mars-news/README.md

-# nasa-s-mars-news
+# NASA's mars-news
 part 1 Scrape Titles and Preview Text from Mars News

-we are working in this code and the steps below to scrape the Mars News website. we Create a Beautiful Soup object and use it to extract text elements from the website. the Extract the titles and preview text of the news articles that you scraped.
+we are working on this code and the steps below to scrape the Mars News website.
+We create a Beautiful Soup object and use it to extract text elements from the website.
+Extract the titles and preview text of the news articles that you scraped.
 Store the scraping results in Python data structures as follows:
  -Store each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.

  Part 2: Scrape and Analyze Mars Weather Data

- we Create a Beautiful Soup object and use it to scrape the data in the HTML table.
+ We create a Beautiful Soup object and use it to scrape the data in the HTML table.
 Note that this can also be achieved by using the Pandas read_html function.
 However, use Beautiful Soup here to continue sharpening your web scraping skills.

-we are going to Assemble the scraped data into a Pandas DataFrame.
+we are going to Assemble the scraped data into a Pandas data frame.
 The columns should have the same headings as the table on the website.
 Here’s an explanation of the column headings:

    id: the identification number of a single transmission from the Curiosity rover
 terrestrial_date: the date on Earth